pryv/data-types/README.md

 ### Troubleshoot

-If you are having issues creating events with custom data types, here is a small tool to convert a batch call to its events creation validation cases:
+If you are having issues creating events with custom data types, here is a small tool to convert the request body of a [batch call](https://api.pryv.com/reference/#call-batch) to its events creation validation cases:

 `npm run batch-to-validate`